Driver Education FAQ

-Prince William County Public Schools provides driver education instruction in health and physical education II; each high school provides a minimum of thirty-six classroom periods of driver education instruction.
+Prince William County Public Schools provides driver education instruction in health and physical education II; each high school provides a minimum of thirty-six classroom periods (or 30 hours) of driver education instruction.

-Parents/guardians and their student drivers are required to attend a 90-minute traffic safety program as part of the in-classroom portion of the driver education curriculum.
-This program requirement must be met before a student receives a Driver Eduation Certificate of Completion Card (DEC-District 8 card).
+Parents/guardians and their student drivers are required to attend a 90-minute traffic safety program as part of the classroom driver education curriculum.
+This program requirement must be met before a student receives a Driver Education Certificate of Completion Card (DEC-District 8 card).

 What is the 90-minute parent/student presentation?

-The 90-minute presentation program has been implemented in PWCS to enhance communication between students, teachers, law enforcement, and parents in an attempt to improve education and reduce risk for new drivers.
-It is a requirement of District-8 and must be attended before the student is eligible to receive thier classroom completion card.
+The 90-minute presentation program has been implemented in PWCS to enhance communication between students, parents, teachers, and law enforcement in an attempt to improve education and reduce risks for new drivers.
+This presentation is a requirement of District-8 per Virginia Code §22.1-205 and must be attended before the student is eligible to receive their classroom completion card.

 When can my teen start the classroom course?

-In Prince William County Public Schools classroom driver's education is part of the HPE II curriculum and is offered at no additional cost.
+In Prince William County Public Schools, classroom driver education is part of the HPE II curriculum and is offered at no additional cost.
 Students must successfully complete HPE I before they take HPE II.

 How much does behind-the-wheel cost?